-Although plastic surgeons measure breast implant size in cc or cubic centimeters of liquid volume, most patients seeking breast augmentation want to know how to achieve a specific bra cup size after breast augmentation.
-Patients ask “how many cc of breast implant do I need to achieve a B cup, C cup or D cup?”
+Although most plastic surgeons measure breast implant size in cc or cubic centimeters of liquid volume, most patients seeking breast augmentation in Boston want to know how to achieve a specific bra cup size after breast augmentation.
+At the Boston Plastic Surgery Specialists has many patients asking “how many cc of breast implant do I need to achieve a B cup, C cup or D cup?”

 Since bra manufacturers and retailers can label the same bra a different cup size it is important to estimate breast implant cup size in cc by using the brand and size of non-padded bra that you want to wear after breast augmentation.

 The following breast implant sizing methods can be used to estimate how many cc’s needed to increase your cup size.

 This is not an exact figure determined by scientific research but rather an estimate based on anecdotal experience.
 It takes 200cc of breast implant to increase from an A cup to a B cup and may take 250cc for a full B cup.
 If you are a full B cup and want to enlarge your breast two cup sizes to a D cup then you will need at least 350cc-450cc of breast implant size to achieve that enlargement with a natural breast shape.